 Sumo Logic Announces Upcoming Conference Participation

-/EIN News/ -- REDWOOD CITY, Calif., Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Sumo Logic (NASDAQ: SUMO), the SaaS analytics platform to enable reliable and secure cloud-native applications, today announced that members of its management team will present at the following investor conference:
+REDWOOD CITY, Calif., Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Sumo Logic SUMO, the SaaS analytics platform to enable reliable and secure cloud-native applications, today announced that members of its management team will present at the following investor conference:

 - Needham Growth Conference: on Tuesday, January 10, 2023 at 5:45 AM Pacific Time, 8:45 AM Eastern Time